 Messina is a city in Sicily that sits on its northeast coast, just across from Calabria on the mainland.
 Those who travel here often pass through on their way to somewhere else.

 However, those who decide to stay a night or two will be in for a treat.
 Here, Greek, Roman, Arabic, Norman, and Italian influences have made Messina into a cultural destination in its own right.
 So, without further delay, let’s jump right into this travel guide.

-Messina Travel Guide
+Travel Guide to Messina, Sicily

 Start your visit to Messina by checking out the Duomo di Messina.
 Local Norman authorities built this marvelous church in the 12th century.
 Sadly, its current form is quite different, as it has fallen victim to fires, earthquakes, and aerial bombardments throughout its 800+ year history.

 However, the church itself isn’t the real attraction – its astronomical clock is.
 Installed in 1908, it is currently the largest of its kind in the world.

 Tempio Votivo di Cristo Re is also worth your time.
 This Messina church is built to resemble the basilica of Superga in Turin, though on a smaller scale.
 Despite this, its distinctive dome and elevated location in Messina make it impossible to miss.

 This shrine boasts Baroque design characteristics throughout, despite the fact that its makers built it in 1937.
 Within, its cupola, a spectacular marble sarcophagus, and Doric columns will all captivate you.

 Now, if you love religious processions, be there on August 15.
 On this day, Vara di Messina takes place.
 A parade featuring a votive chariot dedicated to Our Lady of the Assumption is the centrepiece.
 Its fabulous nature (and the celebrations surrounding it) should not be missed.